RecordsKeeper/multichain/docs/source/mininglinux.rst

 Running RecordsKeeper on Linux
 ##############################

-You will see the folowing message on your Linux command line terminal after you execute the command to connect to the Recordskeeper blockchain.
+You will see the following message on your Linux command line terminal after you execute the command to connect to the RecordsKeeper blockchain.

 .. image:: _static/LinuxRKD.jpg
    :align: center